Office Chair Repair: Rebuilding the lift mechanism

 When casters roll around long enough in dust, dirt and hair, they stop rolling and start skidding.
 And that’s how your floors get scratched up or your carpet gets wear tracks.
 Sometimes you can bring casters back from the dead by cleaning and lubricating them.
 So try that first.
 Just spray household degreaser/cleaner right onto the roller axles.
 Then spin the wheels to loosen them up.
 If that helps, rinse off the cleaner, blow them dry with compressed air, and then lubricate them.
 If cleaning doesn’t help, you’ll have to replace them.
 Here’s how.

 Most office chairs use a twin-wheel grip-ring style caster.
 The grip ring compresses and snaps into a groove in the socket.
 The easiest way to remove a grip-ring caster is with a flat bar (Photo 1).
-Before you buy replacements, measure the width and height of the stem.
+Before you buy office chair replacement wheels, measure the width and height of the stem.
 The most common widths are 3/8 in. and 7/16 in.
 There’s only a 1/16-in. difference between the two, so measure carefully!
 If you try to fit a 7/16-in. stem into a 3/8-in. socket, you’ll crack the socket.

 Next, measure the wheel diameter.
 If you want the chair to push back easier or roll over small items on the floor rather than get stuck, buy a caster with a larger wheel.
 Buy a urethane tread caster for wood (and composite), tile or vinyl floors.
 But if the chair will roll on carpet, buy a hard rubber or nylon tread caster.